 This review is prompted by the recent enthusiasm for the use of biological macromolecules as building blocks for the construction of molecular electronic devices (MEDs).
-Molecular electronics is a term that has a dual meaning.
-One meaning refers to electronic devices that use materials whose unique properties result from their molecular structure.
-In this regard, proteins can be used in MEDs to sense, respond to, or record chemical, electrical, or physical stimuli.
-Examples include the use of the bacterial photopigment bacteriorhodopsin as a three-dimensional medium for the storage and readout of optically encoded information [1.,2.,3].
-The second definition of molecular electronics embodies the concepts that individual molecules are functional units responding to stimuli, and that they have the potential to be interconnected in order to replicate electronic circuits functionally.
-Good examples of such molecular electronic devices do not yet exist, but the principles necessary for their design and assembly are beginning to emerge from a variety of areas.
+The term molecular electronics has two popular definitions.
+One refers to electronic devices that use materials whose unique properties result from their molecular structure.
+In this regard, proteins can be used in MEDs to sense, respond to, or record chemical, electrical or physical stimuli.
+Examples include the use of the bacterial photopigment bacteriorhodopsin as a three-dimensional medium for the storage and readout of optically encoded information [1•,2•,3].
+The second definition of molecular electronics embodies the concepts that individual molecules are functional units responding to stimuli, and that they have the potential to be interconnected in order to functionally replicate electronic circuits.
+Good examples of such MEDs do not yet exist, but the principles necessary for their design and assembly are beginning to emerge from a variety of areas.

 From the perspective of practical device design, there are several levels at which the ability to modify protein molecules using recombinant DNA technology could have an impact on the fabrication of MEDs.
-These include alteration of intrinsic optical and electronic properties, increasing protein stability for operation in non-biological environments, and modification of surface properties to facilitate de novo design of mesoscale molecular assemblies or molecular circuits.
+These include the alteration of intrinsic optical and electronic properties, increasing protein stability for operation in non-biological environments, and the modification of surface properties to facilitate de novo design of mesoscale molecular assemblies or molecular circuits.
 Current activities in each of these categories are described below.